alexini-mv/kinetic-neurotransmission/README.md

 - 0.1.1
   - Add a progress bar when simulations are running.
   - Fixed compatibility with pandas >=1.3.0 versions.
+  - Simplification of adding objects to the model.
+It is not necessary to explicitly declare `KineticModel.add_rate_constants` method.
 - 0.1.0
   - Stable version released.
 - 0.0.1